pequet/cursor-project-boilerplate/README.md

 ### Master Rules & IDE Synchronization

 This boilerplate now includes a `master-rules/` directory containing the archetypal, source-of-truth AI rules/instructions.
-Use your IDE Rules Synchronizer script to generate assistant-specific outputs on demand (e.g., `.cursor/rules/`, `.github/instructions/`, `CLAUDE.md`, `GEMINI.md`).
+Use your [IDE Rules Synchronizer](https://github.com/pequet/ide-rules-synchronizer) script to generate assistant-specific outputs on demand (e.g., `.cursor/rules/`, `.github/instructions/`, `CLAUDE.md`, `GEMINI.md`, `AGENTS.md`, `ARCHITECTURE.md`, `RULES.md`).
 These generated files are not included by default in the boilerplate.

 Example usage: